 When people first hear the term full grain leather they sometimes think it means that the leather will look really grainy or pebbly.
 That is not the case.
 Full grain refers to the full, unadulterated hide in its natural form.

-To better understand this, it helps to look at the composition of a hide.
+Here's a deeper look at full grain leather vs. genuine leather.
+First, to better understand the difference, it helps to look at the composition of a hide.
 There are essentially 3 layers to a hide.

 The grain is the top outermost layer of the hide.
 It’s the part you see.
 This layer of the hide is also the strongest, its fibers are very dense and tightly “woven”.
 And that makes sense if you think about a cow in the wild.
 It needs the outer layer to be tough to contend with predators, fences, etc.

 The junction is where the fibers start to loosen up a bit and the grain transitions to the split or suede part of the hide.